juj/emgc/README.md

 A tiny low-level research garbage collector to be used solely on the Emscripten WebAssembly platform.

+This is a toy project used to introspect Emscripten compiler behavior.
+Not for production use.

 # Introduction

 Emgc provides the user the ability to do low-level `malloc()` style memory allocations do not need to be manually `free()`d, but are garbage collected instead.
 Example C/C++ code: